git-kick/ioBroker.e3dc-rscp/README.md

 ## e3dc-rscp adapter for ioBroker

-Control your E3/DC power station using the RSCP protocol which allows for reading state values and also set control parameters.
-The latter makes the difference compared to Modbus, which is only for reading values.
+Control your E3/DC power station using the proprietary RSCP protocol which allows for reading state values and also set control parameters, e.g. setting the charge power limit.
+This is the advantage of RSCP compared to the standard Modbus, which is only for reading values.
 If you have no need to write values, have a look at the (simpler) [Modbus adapter](https://github.com/ioBroker/ioBroker.modbus).

 The e3dc-rscp adapter was developed having a E3/DC S10 device on the other side.
 One may assume other E3/DC devices provide a similar interface, but I cannot verify this.